alimozdemir/DDown/README.md

 # DDown
-DDown is a downloader API for dotnet also it supports partitioning and resumable.
+DDown is a downloader API for dotnet also it supports partitioning and resumable download.